ConchaLang/concha/README.md

 * Laguage models located at `concha/lang_models` are referenced in the SyntaxNet [documentation](https://github.com/tensorflow/models/blob/master/research/syntaxnet/g3doc/universal.md), but they claim you must download them.
-Given they are exposed under the same Syntaxnet License, I've included them here for your convenience.
+Given they are exposed under the same Syntaxnet Apache 2.0 License, I've included them here for your convenience.

 ## Execution
 TBD curl examples